-Let me detail a few of the very major side-effects that conventional farming has had on our world – and our health.
+Let me detail a few of the very major ways that conventional farming affects our environment – and our health.

 There is no such thing as a PESTicide or an HERBicide.